-“Corporates that encourage use-case testing – whether for the securities trading lifecycle, the processing of a loan, or digital identity verification – and who can learn from this experimentation can be better positioned to adjust course and achieve the most value.
+“Corporates that encourage use-case testing “whether for the securities trading lifecycle, the processing of a loan, or digital identity verification” and who can learn from this experimentation can be better positioned to adjust course and achieve the most value.
 More widespread implementation at this stage could have serious financial consequences should the technology not live up to expectations,” the report reads.

 However, though the reports in question did not cover the technology’s perception by government institutions, most of them are well-aware of blockchain and consider employing its capabilities.

-Thus, in late 2015, the British government stated it would invest £10 million in research of financial technologies and distributed ledgers.
+Thus, in late 2015, the British government stated it would invest 10 million GBP in research of financial technologies and distributed ledgers.
 The move was preceded by a public inquiry concerning the blockchain technology and bitcoin.
 The UK government’s chief scientific advisor sir Mark Walport called it to implement the blockchain technology in various government services in early 2016.

-Even in Russia, known for nearly paranoid attitude towards anything beyond the officials’ control or understanding, the government, while being extremely hostile to cryptocurrencies, still praises the blockchain.
+Even in Russia, known for its nearly paranoid attitude towards anything beyond the officials’ control or understanding, the government, while being extremely hostile to cryptocurrencies, still praises the blockchain.

-“We see the convenience and usefulness of the blockchain technology for e-commerce, so we think the technology shall have a permission to develop,” Russian ministry of finance told ForkLog.
+“We see the convenience and usefulness of the blockchain technology for e-commerce, so we think the technology shall have a permission to develop,” Russian Ministry of Finance told ForkLog.